 In 1984, Peter Thorogood and Roger Linton came across an advert for St Mary’s which was up for sale.
 As a project, it was a mixture of madness and fate but undaunted and along with their respective families, they joined forces to become St Mary’s new guardians.
 It’s a project that has stretched over nearly 40 years and includes both the house and the extensive gardens but Peter and Roger remain as erudite, eloquent and engaging about the house as it is possible to be.
 And it is surely their unique contributions that truly make it so very special.

-They have not only painstakingly (and as authentically as possible) repaired and restored the very fabric of St Mary’s, but they have added their own story too.
+They have not only painstakingly (and as authentically as possible) repaired and restored the very fabric of St Mary’s, but they have added their own story to it.
 They have spent decades scouring auction houses, antique shops, and fairs to find both fixtures and fittings that reflect St Mary’s story.
 The result is that St Mary’s is a true journey of discovery and unexpected pleasures.
 The Drawing Room has ebony beams and panelled walls, and underneath some beautiful 16th century marquetry sit two (I won’t say how old) teddy bears that belonged to Peter and his sister, along with a photograph of them all as children.

 In the hall, you glide past a 16th century painted leather panel with exotic flowers in silver foil and with a gilded effect to finish, aware that here also lives a mystery.
 There are stories of an underground passageway to nearby St Botolphs, a hidden chapel and a few ghosts, of course!